 The opinions expressed in #MyBodyStory articles are the writer’s own.My body stands five and a half feet tall and comes in the shade “dark brown.”
 My body also grew up believing that it was wrong to be in the sun because my skin would get “darker.”
 My body comes with kinky-curly hair, large thighs, big breasts, big hips, and not-so-skinny ankles.
 I would chemically straighten my curly hair and felt silenced when people said I spoke “white.”
 Boys in high school told me they liked me, but made me keep it a secret because they didn’t want their friends to know they had a crush on the black girl.

 Don’t tell me I talk “white.”
 Don’t ask me how much I weigh.
 Don’t tell me I’m “cute for a dark-skinned girl.”
 Don’t tell me to avoid fitted clothes because of my size.
 Don’t tell me to put my boobs away.
 Don’t tell me to cover up.
 This body is here to stay.
+Many men enjoy curvaceous and plus sized girls in the privacy of their homes with Fresh and exciting XXX videos – porn7.xxx but are too afraid to admit it in the open world?

 Recently, I learned that there are countries in South Asia that ENCOURAGE mothers to dress in such a way that FLAUNTS their stretch marks after pregnancy because they believe it promotes women to celebrate their youth and fertility.
 I absolutely love this… We should start teaching women to love their bodies AND to love the bodily changes motherhood brings.
 There are so many more amazing things to look forward to in motherhood than “getting your body back.”
 We are more than the shape of our bodies.
 Let’s start acting like it.